 Folks have walked this path before us and are showing us a way to build differently.
 A few of those lineages and warriors for healing justice include: Cara Page & the KINDRED southern healing justice collective; the Black Lives Matter Network; Southern cultural organizing; the work of Black, Brown, Indigenous, queer, and disabled leaders at the 2010 US Social Forum in Detroit; Faith Matters Network; Ayni Institute; and so many more folks whose work may not be named with these exact words but live the integration of spirit, love, and fierce changemaking.

 Many of us hunger for a community to support the integration of self care, inner work, collective care, real commitment to challenging injustice, and powerful action, but just haven't found our people yet.
 We need a place to share our stories and struggles, to build trust and gain insight together, to strengthen the capacity for resilience in ourselves and in our collective movements for change.

 Enter Healing Justice Podcast: an audio project to democratize access to inspiring stories, leaders, and practices to support our liberation.
 A story-mapping of the experiments of courageous and soulful change efforts thriving worldwide, sowing connection between us to build more of the deeply committed community we long for.

 Stories of resilience and humanity in the struggle are part of the medicine we need, and this project aims to be a campfire around which we can gather to share the tales of our victories and pain, visionary ideas, and generative debates.
 We're starting with a podcast sharing a new conversation and accompanying practice each week, and building toward a network that can connect, equip, and support us for the long haul.
 Let's see where we go together.

 stay tuned in

 Sign up for our email list to be notified when new episodes drop.
-Subscribe, rate, and review the podcast on iTunes to help us expand our reach so the folks who need it most can listen in!
+Subscribe, rate, and review the podcast on Apple Podcasts to help us expand our reach so the folks who need it most can listen in!

 help make it happen